michaelmcandrew/civicrm-user-guide-gitbook/the-civicrm-community/the-civicrm-community.md

 ([http://civicrm.org/participate](http://civicrm.org/participate)) that
 lists and links to many of the resources described below.

+The CiviCRM Stack Exchange site ([http://civicrm.stackexchange.com](http://civicrm.stackexchange.com/)) This is a fairly new site specfically designed for asking and answering questions about CiviCRM.
+This is now the primary site for getting answers to questions on installing, upgrading, configuring, using and customizing CiviCRM.

 The CiviCRM Forums
 [(](http://forum.civicrm.org)[http://forum.civicrm.org](http://forum.civicrm.org))
 are a central location for CiviCRM discussion and support.
 The forums